 Get more information about visiting Castle Acre Castle and Priory here.

 Castle Rising Castle is one of the most famous 12th-century castles in England because the stone keep is mostly intact and it is surrounded by massive earthworks.
-In the 14th century was the luxurious residence of Queen Isabella, widow (and alleged murderess) of Edward II.
+In the 14th century, it was the luxurious residence of Queen Isabella, widow (and alleged murderess) of Edward II.
 English Heritage members can visit for free.
 Get more information about English Heritage membership here.

 Get more information about visiting Castle Rising here.